sfu-fas/coursys/instructions/UPDATES.md

 In general, there's no guarantee that the on-disk formats will be compatible across versions.
 Perhaps check data compatibility and plan an upgrade/migration in production.
 The persistent data stored by Docker services isn't critical:

 * memcached: doesn't store persistent data.
 Update freely.
 * rabbitmq: stores pending Celery tasks.
-If you can make sure the Celery queue is empty, then any stored data is unimportant: this can be done by putting the site in 503, stopping celery beat, but letting the workers run for a few moments.
+If you can make sure the Celery queue is empty, then any stored data is unimportant.
+See the "`make drain-tasks`" recipe.
 * elasticsearch: stores the full-text indexes.
-Needed, but at worst, `./manage.py rebuild_index` will restore them fully.
+Needed, but at worst, `docker compose run manage update_index_task --full-rebuild` will restore them fully.
 * other containers: no persistent state relevant to version updates.